A is for Anni and Josef Albers

 The educator played a crucial role in spreading and continuing the ideals of the school after its closure in 1933, moving to America where he established the New Bauhaus in Chicago.

 M is for Hannes Meyer

 The Swiss architect only joined the school a year before becoming director, as head of the newly formed architecture department.
 Israeli architect and student of the Bauhaus, Arieh Sharon, was greatly influenced by him.
-In his short tenure, Meyer won several important architecture commissions for the school.
+In his short tenure, Mayer won several important architecture commissions for the school.

 N is for New Bauhaus

 The New Bauhaus school was established by Hungarian-born Bauhaus educator László Moholy-Nagy in the US in 1939.
 The Chicago-based design school was key to continuing the ideas of the German institution and transmitting them to America.